 Major Economic Indicators

 - Bangladesh is the third most-populated country in South Asia (after India and Pakistan).
 It shares borders with India to the north, west and east, and overlooks the Bay of Bengal to the south.
 Since gaining independence in 1971, the country has faced a number of challenges, including poverty reduction, confrontational politics and an inefficient public sector, while also setting out to undertake ambitious economic and social reforms.
-Bangladesh has maintained macroeconomic stability in recent years despite dysfunctional politics.
+Bangladesh has maintained macroeconomic stability and rapid GDP growth despite dysfunctional politics.
 It has also witnessed a rise in foreign direct investment, particularly in the energy, telecoms and export processing sectors.

 - An abundant supply of labour has made Bangladesh the world’s second largest exporter of ready-made garments (RMG) after China.
-Garment exports and hefty remittances from Bangladeshi migrant workers abroad (about 55% are from the Middle East) are the key drivers of its economy.
-Another significant contributor to the economy has been its expanding microfinance sector, which covers millions of borrowers and stimulates its rural economy, supporting entrepreneurship in agriculture, a number of cottage industries and small businesses.
+Garment exports and hefty remittances from Bangladeshi migrant workers abroad (about 55% are from the Middle East) are key economic drivers.
+Another contributor to economic growth is the expanding microfinance sector, which covers millions of rural borrowers, agro entrepreneurs, cottage industries and small businesses.
 People living in extreme poverty have plummeted to about 13% of the population from over 40% in the early 1990s.

-- Bangladesh’s textiles and garments sector is vital to its economy, providing almost four million jobs and accounting for about 85% of its exports.
+- Bangladesh’s textiles and garments sector is vital to its economy, providing almost four million jobs and accounting for over 80% of its exports.
 Garment products are shipped mostly to the US and EU.
-Bangladesh mainly imports machinery and petroleum products from China and India.
-Since the Rana Plaza factory collapse in 2013, Bangladesh has adopted measures to improve workplace safety and has raised the minimum wage.
-However, the garment sector, once seemingly immune from political fallout, has experienced increased industrial disruptions aligned with an opposition alliance.
-This has affected exports amid faltering demand from the developed markets.
+Bangladesh mainly imports machinery, textiles and petroleum products from China and India.
+Since the Rana Plaza factory collapsed in 2013, Bangladesh has adopted some measures to improve workplace safety and has raised the minimum wage.
+Export of RMG products has picked up since 2017 thanks to the economic recovery in the advanced economies.

 - Bangladesh joined the WTO in 1995 and is a founding member of the South Asian Free Trade Area (SAFTA), Asia-Pacific Trade Agreement (APTA), and the Bay of Bengal Initiative for Multi-sectoral Technical and Economic Corporation.
 Bangladesh has signed bilateral investment treaties with 28 countries, including China, Japan, Korea, US and India.

-- The Bangladesh Investment Development Authority (BIDA), formerly Bangladesh Board of Investment (BOI) is the principal investment promotion agency, which aims to accelerate economic development with FDI.
-While the textile and garment sector is a major FDI recipient, electronics in Bangladesh, telecommunications and light engineering are also sectors encouraged by the BOI.
-For more information on investment regulations and incentives in Bangladesh, please visit the BOI website.
+- The Bangladesh Investment Development Authority (BIDA), formerly Bangladesh Board of Investment, is the principal investment promotion agency, which aims to accelerate economic development with FDI.
+While the textile and garment sector is a major FDI recipient, leather and leather goods, pharmaceutical, automobile and food processing are sectors encouraged by the BIDA.

 - Hong Kong concluded an air services agreement with Bangladesh in 2000, with the negotiation on a double taxation agreement in progress.